Alisaahy/Deep-Learning-and-Neural-Network/README.md

 - Submit your best model to the leader board for the World Happiness AI Model Share competition.

 ### [Brain Tumor Diagnostic Prediction with MRI Image Data](https://github.com/Alisaahy/Projects-in-Advanced-Machine-Learning/blob/master/Assignment2/Image_Mini_hackathon_braintumor_MRIdata.ipynb)
-This project used MRI image data and predict whether a image contains tumors.
+This project used MRI image data and predicted whether a image contains tumors.
 It includes the following steps:

 - Visualize brain tumor images that demonstrate when images have tumors and when they do not have tumors.
 - Run three prediction models to try to predict brain tumor MRI images well.
 Use transfer learning in one of these models